hmito/esj72web/web/schedule_session.md

 # Sessions

+## Symposia, Workshops, and Forums

+The program for symposia, workshops, and forums is now available on [this website (Conference Abstract Viewing Page)](https://esj.ne.jp/meeting/abst/index.html).

 ## Open Session
 The following two themes were selected for this year's [Open Sessions](opensession) (symposium that involve the addition of new presentation categories).